Sports Coach Logo Sports Coach Training Principles Fitness Components

 Plan Your Day to Have Time For Study

-Annabel Abrahams explains how to plan your day wisely, so you have time to study.
+Annabel Abrahams explains how to plan your day so you have time to study.

-To most individuals in Australia and the world at large, studying and working is seen as a herculean task that leaves you drained.
+To most individuals in Australia and the world, studying and working is seen as a herculean task that leaves you drained.
 The fact is that you can study and work and still be successful academically.
 The key to this is managing your day smartly.
-Smart work, as opposed to hard work, helps students avoid stress and achieve high levels of success with ease.
+Smart work, instead of hard work, helps students avoid stress and achieve high success easily.

 Here are a few tips on time management for college students to incorporate as a habit.